 Get the pattern from THE PAPER GLITTER GLUE LIBRARY first

 You can find all my free patterns in my Paper Glitter Glue Library.
 I list the patterns chronologically.
-So you will find this last house of 13 Days of Halloween challenge at the top of the library – listed first.
+So you will find this last house of 13 Days of Halloween challenge.

 And how to you get the password to the library?
 Simply subscribe to my newsletter with the form at the bottom of this post.
 You will be sent the password immediately so you can download the pattern.
 Next click on the library link, then click to enter the password protected area, type in the password and now the list of free patterns and tutorials will appear.

-- Tracing paper (or use your preferred transfer method)
+- Carbon paper (or use your preferred transfer method)

 - Metal-edged ruler